sahilGomes/protonBaaS/README.md

     - Make a .env file in the **core package** which should contain following environment variable:-

-        - DB_URL=your monogodb database url
+        - DB_URL=your monogodb database url.(preffer to use **mongodb atlas url** as in local u have to set mongodb database as replica as well)
         - DB_NAME=your database name
         - SECRET_KEY=hexadecimal secret key
             - To make secret key run in nodejs repl -->